fartwhif/GammaCopy/README.md

 # GammaCopy

 Reconstitute directory structure and files by use of a metadata cache and templates (sometimes called layouts).
-Highly optimized caching system, interruptable, with deep iso and archive traversal.
+Highly optimized caching system, interruptable, with deep iso and deep archive traversal.

 Template files allow one to share/archive file organization and identities by use of hashes.
 Templates work well for preserving metadata, which can be used to reconstitute file/folder structures.
 Templates provide a way to comment on, specify hierarchy of, and identify data.